StukiOrg/oauth2-simple-client-test/README.md

 Maintenance
 -----------

-Whenever you want to test Providers update this repo.
+Whenever you want to test Providers update this repo and run ```composer.phar update```.
 The ```config/autoload/global.php``` contains an array of Providers.
 As new Providers are added to league/oauth2-client they are added to this array.
 The process of running tests is clicking the button for each Provider and if a new provider has been added since your last run you will be notified you are missing that configuration.